Table of Contents

 - 9 Deluxe Adjustable Prong Training Collar by Downtown Pet Supply

-Dogs that pull a lot on their leashes, collars and harnesses need to be gradually retrained, but it's best to start with equipment specifically designed for pulling dogs.
-So here's why your dog might be pulling on the leash and how you can prevent or minimize this simply by choosing the right collar (as well as leash and harness).
+Dogs that pull a lot on their leashes, collars, and harnesses need to be gradually retrained, but it's best to start with equipment specifically designed for removing dogs.

 Why Your Dog Pulls on Collar and What to Do About It